-Online registration begins September 2018.
+Online registration begins September 2019.
 Enrollment is open throughout the year and students can enroll at any time.
-Parents will need to complete the registration process at their child’s first rehearsal.
+Parents will need to complete the two step registration process at their child’s first rehearsal.
 Students should bring their instruments.

-Each ensemble will have 26 weekly rehearsals starting the week of September 17, 2018 through the week of May 20, 2019.
+Each ensemble will have 32 weekly rehearsals and 2 concerts starting the week of September 9, 2019 through the week of May 17, 2020.

 Choir in Heels Kindergarten